hamzzy/whering-backend/README.md

 ## API Endpoints

+All endpoints are versioned.
+Use `/v1/` prefix for version 1:

-- `POST /items` - Create a clothing item
+- `POST /v1/items` - Create a clothing item
-- `GET /items` - List items (with filtering, pagination, sorting)
+- `GET /v1/items` - List items (with filtering, pagination, sorting)
-- `GET /items/:id` - Get item details
+- `GET /v1/items/:id` - Get item details
-- `PATCH /items/:id` - Update an item
+- `PATCH /v1/items/:id` - Update an item
-- `DELETE /items/:id` - Delete an item
+- `DELETE /v1/items/:id` - Delete an item
-- `GET /health` - Health check
+- `GET /v1/health` - Health check

+**Note**: Version 1 is the default, so `/items` also works but `/v1/items` is recommended for explicit versioning.

 ## Key Decisions & Assumptions